AdisheshBalaji/Epoch_Spring_Camp/MegaTask/README.md

 The project includes various visualizations to evaluate model performance:
 - Accuracy plots for individual modalities and the multimodal approach
-- Confusion matrices for error analysis
+- Confusion matrices after intervals of epochs to get a better understanding of the working of the models
 - Training history plots

 ## Getting Started